SuyashHashiCorp/terraform-tfe-nomad/README.md

 **Note:** Additional customization might be required depending on your environment.

+### 3. Update the Nomad License in the `scripts/tfe_nomad_server_data.sh` file at line 73.
+As TFE is going to be installed in a custom namespace at the Nomad level, and `namespaces` are an Enterprise feature in Nomad, you will need a valid Nomad Enterprise license to proceed.

 ### 3. Initialize Terraform

 Initialize Terraform in your local environment to download the necessary providers and modules: